dman-coders/puppet-aegir-slave/README.md

     apt-get install php5-ldap=5.3.10-1ubuntu3

 Note that AFTER locking a package, apt-get will complain and die if you try a simple update that would break the lock.
+It doesn't even tell you where the lock is!
 But if you use aptitude, it will problem-solve for you:

     $ aptitude install php5-xsl
     The following NEW packages will be installed: